 Mera Peak is a popular climbing destination in Nepal, known for its challenging climb and stunning views of the surrounding Himalayan peaks.
 The peak stands at an altitude of 6,476 meters and is located in the Mahalangur range, near Mount Everest.
 Climbing Mera Peak requires a good level of fitness and previous climbing experience, as well as proper equipment and a knowledgeable guide.

-Safe Holiday Adventure Pvt.
-Ltd. is a local travel agency based in Nepal that specializes in organizing climbing expeditions to Mera Peak.
+Safe Holiday Adventure is a local travel agency based in Nepal that specializes in organizing climbing expeditions to Mera Peak.
 They provide a comprehensive service that includes arranging for transportation, accommodation, permits, and equipment rental, as well as hiring experienced guides and sherpas to lead the climb.

 The agency also provides pre-climbing training and acclimatization programs to help prepare climbers for the challenges of the climb.
 They also make sure that the climbers are guided with the best technical knowledge and all necessary safety measures are taken to avoid any accidents.